-10.1 To consider the mid-year Treasury Management Report as set out in Appendix A, incorporating a proposed amendment/clarification to the Treasury Management Strategy for 2020/21 and make comments and observations to full Council as the Committee sees fit.
+10.1 To approve the mid-year Treasury Management Report as set out in Appendix A, incorporating a proposed amendment/clarification to the Treasury Management Strategy for 2020/21.

 11. Background papers

 11.1 Treasury Management Strategy Statement 2020/21 - approved by full Council on 24th February 2020.